Stencyl/stencylpedia/chapter-4/tilesets.md

 2) Now, switch to the Move Tiles mode.

 ![](http://static.stencyl.com/pedia2/ch4/tiles/tileset-dnd2.png)

+> You can use the "s" and "m" keys as hotkeys for the "select" and "move" operations.

 3) **Drag and drop** your selection to the desired location.
 This will **perform a swap** between the tiles you have selected and the tiles in the desired location.